 Robberies are often committed during the execution of other crimes.
 For example, the illegal drug trade industry is notorious for drug users robbing their dealers.
 If the alleged victim of a robbery has his own criminal record, Attorney Spring will obtain a court order to obtain it.
 If the alleged victim’s convictions happened within the last decade, the jury may be entitled to hear about them.
 Even if the alleged victim was not committing a crime at the time of the robbery, if he’s had trouble with the law in the past, such evidence may be admissible at the defendant’s trial.

 Robberies are scary, violent events.
 Someone claiming to be the victim of a robbery is going to harbor negative feelings toward the defendant which could impair his ability to offer unbiased testimony.
-Attorney Spring will explore any potential bias on cross-examination.
+Middlesex County armed and unarmed robbery attorney Spring will explore any potential bias on cross-examination.

 What happens if the alleged victim fought back during the robbery?
 Or lied to the police about the details of the case?
 The government cannot force a witness to testify if doing so might cause the witness to be charged with a crime.
 A witness who might be forced to admit to his own crime while testifying has a Fifth Amendment Privilege and can refuse to testify at the defendant’s trial.
 When Attorney Spring believes any witness might incriminate himself by testifying, he asks the judge to appoint an attorney to speak to the witness and explain the potential dangers of testifying.